swift-server/swift-openapi-lambda/README.md

 The Swift Runtime for AWS Lambda allows you to write AWS Lambda functions in the Swift programming language.

 To get started, check out [this step-by-step tutorial](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime/main/tutorials/table-of-content) and [the documentation](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime).

+### Serverless Application Model (SAM)

+Read "[What is SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)" to understand and get started with SAM.